KostasValeckas/PyLongslit/docs/configuration_file.rst

         },

         # the wavelength procedure is the most complex, and has the most parameters.
-        # The descritions here won't make much sense without the tutorial, so please see the tutorial if you are new to the software.
+        # The descriptions here won't make much sense without the tutorial, so please see the tutorial if you are new to the software.
         "wavecalib" : {
             "offset_middle_cut": # Normally the software uses the middle of the arc-lamp frame to find the lines, but if the lines are not in the middle,
             # this parameter can be used to offset the middle